 In the BBC News report of 29 August 2013 Ian Pannell stated “We don’t know for sure what was in the bomb, but the injuries and debris suggests something like napalm or thermite.”
 Other accounts have suggested white phosphorous.
 Some of the varying accounts are compiled here.
 Others will be better placed than I to assess which of the competing claims are most consistent with Dr Hallam’s reference to “a big ball of fire”.

-Dr Hallam’s reference to “the aeroplane” seems to indicate that the plane which allegedly attacked the school was the same “warplane” which she claims in the opening part of her statement was flying over the hospital.
+Dr Hallam’s reference to “the aeroplane” seems to suggest that the plane which allegedly attacked the school was the same “warplane” which she claims in the opening part of her statement was flying over the hospital.
 Again, this would be an entirely new claim, absent from all other accounts, including Ian Pannell’s reports for the BBC.

 Onto a, umm, a school yard where ten to sixteen year-olds were waiting after school to be picked up by their children, by their parents.